Truth 8: “Everybody Plays The Fool: An Ode To The One That Got Away“

 You shrug.
-Met them when I was young- you say- shifting in your chair.
+Met them when I was young, you shift in your chair.
 And I just had that feeling.
-Like I saw them- And I knew you know?
+Like I saw them – and I knew, you know?

 Where were you?

-A party- you say.
-We were in the backyard and this person put their drink on a table and it shattered– you grin.
-The whole table just shattered and everyone was staring.
+A party, you say.
+We were in the backyard and this person put their drink on a table and it shattered.

-I don’t know what happened after that, you pause– I just remember seeing his face– I looked over from where I was and he was standing there with this shattered table- looking so pathetic– I wanted to help– had this really weird maternal feeling.
-I remember my boyfriend at the time grabbing my arm and being like ‘You don’t have to go over there– he’s fine,’ you say.
-But something about him you know– I wanted to know this person– wanted to talk to them–
+I just remember his face, you pause.
+I looked over from where I was and he was just standing there with this shattered table, looking so god damn pathetic.
+I wanted to help: something about him you know.
+I wanted to know this person – wanted to talk to them.

 Took awhile, you say.
-Took a lot of time– He wasn’t the type of person to warm up easily– All foreign and everything, you smile.
-But then one night he called, sitting in my room doing my homework– you say.
-We talked till 5am and everything changed after that–
+He wasn’t the type of person to warm up easily – all foreign and everything, you smile.
+But then one night he called.
+I was sitting in my room doing my homework, you say.
+We talked till 5am and everything changed after that.

-He left– you say– He had to; his visa was up.
+He left.
+Had to; his visa was up.
 He had to go back.